MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

 ### Maximum number of auto-refresh queries

- * An organization can have a maximum of 20 auto-refresh queries.
-If your organization already has 20 queries set to auto-refresh, to create a new one, you must first either delete an auto-refresh query or turn auto-refresh off for a query.
-(See [Stop the auto-refresh option](#stop-the-auto-refresh-option).)
+Generally, an organization can have a maximum of 20 auto-refresh queries.
+If your organization has already reached this limit and you need a new auto-refresh query, you have the following options:
+ * Delete an existing auto-refresh query or turn auto-refresh off for a query (on the **Queries > Results** page).
+Then, create your new auto-refresh query.
+ * Contact Workplace Analytics to request additional auto-refresh queries.
+To do this, follow the instructions in the "Workplace Analytics Support" row under [Get support](../overview/getting-support.md).

 ## View query results with the auto-refresh option